China's hottest grandpa?

 Beijing, China (CNN)He's tall, muscular and, despite being 80 years old, is an in-demand fashion model.

-Wang Dashun shot to fame following a 30 second, bare-chested runway appearance during China Fashion Week in 2015.
+Wang Deshun shot to fame following a 30-second, bare-chested runway appearance during China Fashion Week in 2015.

 It was the first time Wang had ever walked a runway and his flowing white beard certainly turned heads.

-He became an overnight Internet sensation in China with some dubbing him "China's Hottest Grandpa" and "Old Fresh Meat".
+He became an overnight Internet sensation in China, with some dubbing him "China's Hottest Grandpa" and "Old Fresh Meat."

-"Old Fresh Meat" is a play on words for the popular Chinese phrase "Little Fresh Meat", used to describe attractive, young TV stars.
+"Old Fresh Meat" is a play on words for the popular Chinese phrase "Little Fresh Meat," used to describe attractive, young TV stars.

 Chance discovery